What you'll receive

-- be accepted into a masters by research, PhD, or professional doctorate.
+- be accepted into a Master of Philosophy, PhD, or professional doctorate

 - be able to demonstrate a significant interruption to your academic career.